This page contains information on the following:

-What Kind of Career Can I Get With a Degree in Economics?
+What Kind of Job Can I Get With a Degree in Economics?

-One of the most common questions advisors receive is “What kind of career can I get with a degree in economics?”
+One of the most common questions advisers receive is “What kind of job can I get with a degree in economics?”
 However, there is no simple answer!
 Our economics majors move on toward a wide variety of fields of interest and types of careers.
 Take a look at what our recent grads are doing: